Exploring the process and difficulties of making decisions and the flower essences that can help

 Second, you need to know your purpose.
 Connecting with Purpose Formula can help you define your purpose relative to the situation.
 Is this something you even need to be involved with?
 Does it fit what you want for your life and the way you want to engage your time?
 Defining your purpose can often show you the answer you need.
 It provides a foundation for what is meaningful to you, which can often make a decision simple.
 If you are to weight your options, you need a scale.
 Knowing your purpose is like bringing out the scale.
 It is the foundation upon which all choices and decisions rest.

 Third, you need to have an inner reference point that helps you know when you have reached the right decision for you.
-White Desert Primrose can help you find that inner reference point.
+Birdcage Evening Primrose can help you find that inner reference point.

 Torn between Head and Heart